 Expected log point-wise predictive density (elpd) of hold-out observations (Vehtari, Gelman, and Gabry 2016): Models with higher elpd are supposed to have more predictive values for untrained observations.

-Visualised model calibration between estimated predicted and observed probabilities of positive confirmation tests, using a non-parametric loess fit (Harrell Jr 2021).nA model with good calibration would predict the risk near to the observed truth.
+Visualised model calibration between predicted and observed probabilities of positive confirmation tests, using a non-parametric loess fit (Harrell Jr 2021).A model with good calibration would predict the risk close to the observed truth.

 Receiver Operating Characteristic (ROC) curve and corresponding Areas Under the Curve (AUC) .
 Confidence interval for AUC was estimated by a 2000-time bootstrapping process.
 A model with good discriminative value would be better to distinguish between two class.